roshmadosh/Kaput/README.md

 I added public endpoints as arguments to `csrf().ignoringAntMatchers()` so that POST/PUT requests to them won't be blocked.
 To access protected endpoints, logging in successfully causes the server to send back an `XSRF-TOKEN` cookie, which the client must include in all requests to protected endpoints under the header `X-XSRF-TOKEN`.
 This is enabled by calling `.csrfTokenRepository()`.

 ### Authorization
 I'm requiring role of ADMIN to view all users.
 All other endpoints only require authentication.
 This is all configured in the security configuration file.
 To prevent users from accessing user or job application info of other users, I had to do method-level authorization on the service classes using the `@PreAuthorize` annotation.
+This annotation only works if you include the `@EnableGlobalMethodSecurity(prePostEnabled = true)` annotation on your security config file.

 In addition, since I'm requiring the userID to access user-specific data (versus email, which is how user's are authenticated), I had to update my `UsernamePasswordAuthenticationProvider` to assign the id to the "username" attribute of the `Authentication.Principal` object (which is how you obtain the username and password of the authenticated user making the request).